 Am I depressed now?
-Am I tired of staying put?
+And am I tired of staying put?
 Am I worried that someone I love is going to contract the virus?
-Am I angry that my 55th high school reunion had to be cancelled?
+And am I angry that my 55th high school reunion had to be cancelled?

 We didn’t ask for this pandemic to engulf our state, our country, our world.
 It’s no one’s fault.

 Some people will get sick and yes, there will be fatalities.
 However, most people are following the guidelines.